Mathos42/FastVideoDSEncoder-2/readme.md

 FastVideoDS Encoder
 ===================
 Encoder for the FastVideoDS format.
 Use [FastVideoDS Player-2](https://github.com/Mathos42/FastVideoDSPlayer-2) to play back the encoded videos.
+Encoder updated to fix compatibility issues with certain video files

 .bat files for :
 Encoding one or multiple videos : https://www.hiraven.com/FastVideoDS/FastVideoDS.bat